puppetlabs/puppet-docs/source/puppetdb/1/repl.markdown

 Now any time that function is called, you'll see a message logged.

 Note that any changes you make to the running system are transient; they don't persist between restarts of the service.
-If you wish to make longer-lived changes to the code, you should consider [running PuppetDB directly from source](./install_from_source.html).
+If you wish to make longer-lived changes to the code, consider [running PuppetDB directly from source](./install_from_source.html).